karthikchandrasekar/SangamVentures-1/portfolio.md

 # Our Portfolio

-Our portfolio of start-ups tackling climate change
+Our portfolio of startups tackling climate change